 Now the tricky part is that if you haven’t been moving right for the last 30, 40, 50+ years, it can be challenging to reprogram a movement pattern.
 In the first few weeks of trying to learn these things, little injuries might expose themselves.
 If a healthy movement pattern causes pain, the answer is not to put it on the never-do list.
 The answer is to figure out why and fix it.

 While I have taken so many certifications and courses over the years (and I’m pretty good at this stuff) I like to enlist the help of amazing specialists to help remove fascial restrictions and figure out all the whys.
 I work hand-in-hand with an amazing crew to help my clients get to the other side of movement restrictions and learn how to function better.

-I have walked this path (and it is a hard thing to work to the other side of injuries and restrictions) with so many clients over the years.
+I have walked this path with so many clients over the years.
 My most favourite thing is when I get messages from my clients about how they were able to do something they didn’t think they could do.
 Like my wonderful client Judy who, in her 60s, is a super active grandma to her amazing and giant grandkids who needs to be lifted.
 She lives alone and proudly puts her tires away without having to ask her son-in-law to help.
 She also cycled 150km in one weekend last summer and was so happy and proud!

 Or my awesome client Kristin who is a crazy fast long-distance runner who came to me because she was experiencing knee pain and knew that to continue running long-term she needed some help.